 Wednesday it was so sad seeing Sylvia depart.
 Sad for her, for Roy and for me.
 I’ve come to like her so much.
 And she and Roy really need to sort out their differences, get past their history and acknowledge their affection for each other – if not for themselves then for Hayley and all of us.

 So it was wonderful to see her come back to the café, bag and baggage.
 She left the airport before her flight boarded, overwhelmed by being surrounded by far too many Americans.
 Loud – “they don’t need telephones in America, they can go coast to coast from their bedroom windows.”
-One American, Milton “my Yankee Doodle Dandy”, was ok, a planeload of them far too much, and the thought of an entire country full of them – well, back to Coronation Street she came.
+One American, Milton “my Yankee Doodle Dandy”, was ok.
+A planeload of them far too much.
+The thought of an entire country full of them!
+Well, back to Coronation Street she came.

-Hayley is a good glue between the two, having had a traumatic childhood herself as a boy who wanted to be a girl.
-Herself somewhat socially awkward, she has a natural demonstrativeness that has come out as she has become comfortable in her own skin.
-So she understands the reserve that both Roy and Sylvia hold dear to their hearts, yet she is willing to storm the walls of it.
+Hayley is a good glue between the two.
+She had a traumatic childhood herself, as a boy who wanted to be a girl.
+Also somewhat socially awkward, she has a natural demonstrativeness that has come out as she has become comfortable in her own skin.
+So she understands the reserve that both Roy and Sylvia hold dear to their hearts.
+Yet she is willing to storm the walls of it.

-As for the week’s other mother and child reunion, with Katie returning from her baby-free walkabout to find the household in an uproar after a near fire – she handled that by making an already bad situation even worse.
-She took off, leaving a note saying ‘you’ll all be better off without me.’
-Good one, Katie, that really solves the problem!
+As for the week’s other mother and child reunion, with Katy returning from her baby-free walkabout to find the household in an uproar after a near fire – she handled that by making an already bad situation even worse.
+She took off, leaving a note saying ‘you’ll all be better off without me’.
+Good one, Katy, that really solves the problem!